-- (4) Agency responses refusing, in whole or in part, inspection of any public record shall include a statement of the specific exemption authorizing the withholding of the record (or part) and a brief explanation of how the exemption applies to the record withheld. - Sec.
-6. RCW 43.105.310 and 1996 c 171 s 15 are each amended to read as follows: - (1) State agencies and local governments that collect and enter information concerning individuals into electronic records information systems that will be widely accessible by the public under RCW 42.17.020 shall ensure the accuracy of this information to the extent possible.
-To the extent possible, information must be collected directly from, and with the consent of, the individual who is the Agencies shall establish procedures for subject of the data. correcting inaccurate information, including establishing mechanisms for individuals to review information about themselves and recommend changes in information they believe to be inaccurate.
-The inclusion of personal information in electronic public records that is widely available to the public should include information on the date when the data base was created or most recently updated.
-If personally identifiable information is included in electronic public records that are made widely available to the public, agencies must follow retention and archival schedules in accordance with chapter 40.14 RCW, retaining personally identifiable information only as long as needed to carry out the purpose for which it was collected. - (2) Personally identifiable information submitted to a government agency by a person shall be used by that agency for the purpose for which it was submitted.
-However, the information may be disclosed to any other government agency, including any court or law enforcement agency, in carrying out its functions, or to any authorized agent acting on behalf of a state, federal, or local agency in carrying out its functions.
-Further, the information may be disclosed for business use and for any purpose otherwise provided by law.
+- 30 (4) Agency responses refusing, in whole or in part, inspection of 31 any public record shall include a statement of the specific exemption 32 authorizing the withholding of the record (or part) and a brief 33 explanation of how the exemption applies to the record withheld. - 34 Sec.
+7. RCW 43.105.310 and 1996 c 171 s 15 are each amended to 35 read as follows: - 36 (1) State agencies and local governments that collect and enter 37 information concerning individuals into electronic records and 38 information systems that will be widely accessible by the public under

+RCW 42.17.020 shall ensure the accuracy of this information to the 1 2 extent possible.
+To the extent possible, information must be collected directly from, and with the consent of, the individual who is the 3 subject of the data.
+Agencies shall establish procedures for 4 correcting inaccurate information, including establishing mechanisms 5 for individuals to review information about themselves and recommend 6 7 changes in information they believe to be inaccurate.
+The inclusion of personal information in electronic public records that is widely 8 available to the public should include information on the date when the 9 10 data base was created or most recently updated.
+If personally identifiable information is included in electronic public records that 11 are made widely available to the public, agencies must follow retention 12 13 and archival schedules in accordance with chapter 40.14 RCW, retaining personally identifiable information only as long as needed to carry out 14 15 the purpose for which it was collected.

-(3) State agencies and local governments that collect personally identifiable information that is subject to disclosure under chapter 42.17 RCW or other law shall, to the extent practicable, post or publish public notice that the information gathered may be disclosable as a public record.
-The agency-specific public notice will reflect the common uses of such records.
-Upon request, state agencies and local governments shall provide a written statement regarding the circumstances under which specific personally identifiable information may be disclosed to the public or for business purposes."
+(2) State agencies and local governments that collect personally 16 identifiable information that is subject to disclosure under chapter 17 42.17 RCW or other law shall, to the extent practicable, post or 18 19 publish public notice that the information gathered may be disclosable as a public record.
+The agency-specific public notice will reflect the 20 common uses of such records.
+Upon request, state agencies and local 21 governments shall provide a written statement regarding the 22 23 circumstances under which specific personally identifiable information 24 may be disclosed to the public or for business purposes.